SEO Tools: Why & How to Track Rankings on Personalized Search

 While they may be right it’s one of the best data sources we have for actual rankings.
 Besides that we have some specialized analytics tools or some Google Analytics hacks.

-So you see, we have Google Webmaster Tools for the actual rankings: There are also quite a few of free tools to track rankings, especially when it comes to English language search results.
+So you see, we have Google Search Console for the actual rankings: There are also quite a few of free tools to track rankings, especially when it comes to English language search results.

 For localized Google versions in other languages you don’t have as many choices.